Shad00Z/machine-learning-compilers/docs/submissions/07_individual_phase.rst

 Our initial approach was to use instructions that we already had implemented.
 Therefore, we started by using the ``FMLA`` instruction.
 However, we quickly realized that the performance from multiplying two values and adding a zero value to it was not great.
-We decided to implement new instructions which would make our code more performant:
+We decided to implement new instructions which would increase the performance of our code:

 .. code-block:: cpp
     :caption: ``FMUL`` (vector) instruction generation